precice/precice.github.io/pages/docs/adapters/fenics/adapter-fenics.md

 ### Use `conda` (or `mamba`)

 You can alternatively use `conda` (or `mamba`) to install the adapter.
-We recommend to [use Miniforge](https://conda-forge.org/download/) (see https://www.fz-juelich.de/en/rse/the_latest/the-anaconda-is-squeezing-us for reasons why).
+We recommend using [Miniforge](https://conda-forge.org/download/) (see https://www.fz-juelich.de/en/rse/the_latest/the-anaconda-is-squeezing-us for reasons why).
 Please refer to [`conda-forge/fenicsprecice`](https://github.com/conda-forge/fenicsprecice-feedstock) for installation instructions.
-Bonus, if you use `conda`: You don't have to worry about the dependencies, because `conda` takes care of this for you.
+Added advantage of using `conda`: you do not have to worry about the dependencies, because `conda` takes care of this for you.

 ### Something special?